BradyGho/placecell_pred/README.md

 # placecell_pred
-Single neural neural net implemented using numpy, used to predict location from place cell activations.
+Single neuron neural net implemented using numpy, used to predict location from place cell activations.